AdithyaBhat17/Learning-context-api/README.md

-# learning Context API
+# Why Context API?

-Suppose we want to pass data from a parent component to a grandchild component,we have to pass it down through the child component as well.

-This is where context API comes in handy.

-## Without context
+Have you ever experienced the pain of trying to get state from the top of your react tree to the bottom?
+This pain you’re feeling is called “prop drilling” and it’s super annoying.
+You wind up having to pass props through components that don’t care about the data just so you can send it down to components that do care.
+And as you move components around this pain is magnified.

+**For example**

 The App component renders Parent, which renders Child, which renders Grandchild.
 However, what's important to notice here is that the Grandchild component wants to render name -- but the data for name lives inside the App component.